PharaohTools/ptsource/README.md

 Source Control Management in PHP.

-A Web Interface for your your automated build processes, flexible to be distributed from Development through Enterprise Production.
+A Web Interface for your your automated source processes, flexible to be distributed from Development through Enterprise Production.

 Smooth Integration with all other Pharaoh Tools; seamlessly and simply being able to hooking into your Development